 They landed at Plymouth Rock, Massachusetts.
 Back in England, everyone had to belong to the Church of England.
 The Pilgrims did not want to belong to the Church of England.
+They were seeking religious freedom from the Church of England.
+Puritans: About 10 years later, a large group of people called the Puritans arrived in the New World, also from England.
+Alike: Both groups spoke English.
 Southern Colonies - The 13 Colonies for Kids.
 Life in the Southern Colonies Life was very different in the rural southern colonies of Virginia, Maryland, North Carolina, South Carolina, and Georgia.

 The weather in the south provided a long growing season, which allowed crops like rice, cotton, and tobacco to flourish.
 The south also exported indigo (a blue dye made from native plants).
 To produce enough rice or cotton or tobacco to make a profit took a great deal of land and labor.
 Middle Colonies - The 13 Colonies for Kids.
 The Middle Colonies for Kids: The Breadbasket colonies The Middle Colonies were composed of what is today the states of New York, Pennsylvania, New Jersey and Delaware.